KennyVilella/soil_dynamics_cpp/docs/intersecting_cells.rst

 Concluding remarks
 ------------------

-When the simulator would have the ability to handle multiple bodys, it may be necessary to handle the movement of soil resting on a body that intersects with a different body separately.
+When the simulator would have the ability to handle multiple bodies, it may be necessary to handle the movement of soil resting on a body that intersects with a different body separately.
 Additionally, the case where a different body blocks the movement of soil to the terrain would need to be addressed.